emorrisn/SHU-SAaD-Architecture-Decision-Records/ADR Security Choices.md

 ## Decision Outcome

-Chosen option: “Zero-Trust with Centralized Secrets Vault and TLS”, as it provides a strong, auditable security posture while minimizing the operational complexity of a full service mesh implementation.
+Chosen option: “Zero-Trust with Centralized Secrets Vault and TLS”, because it provides the necessary defense-in-depth and compliance required for handling highly sensitive customer data (e.g. reports of false transactions or stolen debit cards) for large enterprise clients.

 This approach aligns with fundamental architectural security practices: